transiient/departr/README.md

 * Fully responsive front-end
 * Remain simple and easy-to-use
-* Back-end API which combines current times with timetables
-    * Implements caching to minimise server requests and speed up responses
-* PWA with departure notifications (bell button beside entries on departure list)
-* *?* Accounts with the option to save regularly-timetabled journies
-    * Email notifications with travel updates

 ### Future Goals

-* Integrate a plan for monetisation
+* Create a plan for monetisation, such as premium features/API
+* Allow public access to API with authentication middleware
+* Cache station results for up to 30 seconds
 * Combine realtime expected times with timetabled times for future results
+* Allow a user to make an account and save favourite stations/services/routes
 * Enable tracking of specific services with notifications on PWA
-* Integrate bus, cycle, and coach tracking services
+* Integrate bus, cycle, and coach tracking services, with connections to train services for full journey planning
-    * Link these with trains for connecting services

 ## Licence